Are you ready for GST InvoiceNow?

 This network allows businesses to send and receive invoices digitally, facilitating smoother and faster transactions without any manual paperwork.
 However, in order to start transmitting e-invoices, the business must first be connected to the InvoiceNow network via an Access Point (AP) provider accredited by the InfoComm Media Development Authority (IMDA).

-Under the GST InvoiceNow requirement, affected businesses will be required transmit a copy of their invoice data to the IRAS in addition to the current arrangement of transmitting the invoice data between suppliers and customers.
+Under the GST InvoiceNow Requirement, affected businesses will be required to transmit prescribed invoice data, referred to as Mandatory Data Elements (MDEs), to the IRAS in addition to the current invoicing arrangement agreed between suppliers and customers.

 Enable seamless, IRAS compliant invoicing across partners using Peppol formats for consistency and tax alignment.